vuepress/core/docs/reference/plugin/medium-zoom.md

   This plugin adds an extra `refresh` method on the `Zoom` instance, which will call `zoom.detach()` then `zoom.attach()` with the [selector](#selector) as the default parameter.
 It will help you to refresh the zoomable images for current page.

+  Note: The `Zoom` instance is only available in client mode, so you need to wrap your component with *ClientOnly*

 - Example:

 ```ts